Gerald Kaufman: Literary career

 Kaufman wrote many books and articles.
 Some are political: How to be a Minister (1980) is an irreverent look at the difficulties faced by ministers trying to control the civil service.
 Kaufman had the book proofread by both Harold Wilson and James Callaghan prior to publication.
 Some are cultural: Meet Me in St Louis is a study of the 1944 Judy Garland film.
 He contributed a chapter about John Hodge, the Labour MP for Manchester Gorton elected in 1906, to Men Who Made Labour, edited by Alan Haworth and Diane Hayter.
 He also acted as chairman of the Booker Prize judges in 1999.

 Death

-On 26 February 2017, Kaufman died after a long illness, becoming the first Father of the House to die in office since T. P. O'Connor in 1929.
+On 26 February 2017, Kaufman died at his residence in St John's Wood, following a long illness; he was 86.
+He was the first Father of the House to die in office since T. P. O'Connor in 1929.
 Former Prime Minister Tony Blair praised Kaufman's work and said they had been close friends since Blair was first elected to the House of Commons in 1983.
 An inter-faith memorial service was held on 7 March 2017 in Gorton Monastery, a historic local landmark whose restoration Kaufman had supported.